A positively enormous year

 2017 gave birth to a number of wonderful, praiseworthy shows, but it also lost a few along the way.
 Consider this our “In Memoriam” segment of the column.
 Also, gone but not actually gone, because you can, and should, hop onto their feeds and listen to their back catalogue.

-I was totally struck by the intimacy and emotional honesty of this act from an episode of This American Life.
+I was totally struck by the intimacy and emotional honesty of this act from episode 612 of This American Life.
 It is one of the few times that listeners are granted real access to the life of host Ira Glass, and the resulting piece is this bit of poignant magic.